Letitia09/Highest-ASCII-value/README.md

 Write a program to analyze the characters in a given string Str and find N, the number of occurrences of the character having the highest ASC value Then print the character having the lowest ASCII value in Str, N times.
 The string Str can contain either special characters or alphanumerics or strip of all.
 The string can be present in any case: lowercase, uppercase or both.
 <br>
-Read the input from STDIN and print the output to STDOUT.
-Do not write arbitrary strings anywhere in the program, as these contribute to the standard output and testcases will fail.

 <br>
 Constraints:<br>